Almost everyone gets a speeding ticket at some point in their driving life.

 However, speeding can be a cause for concern and frustration when your licence is on the line, or where you don’t agree that you were speeding.

-Our specialist knowledge of traffic law, combined with our courtroom experience, enables us to consistently achieve the best possible results for our clients.
+Our specialist knowledge of traffic law, combined with our courtroom experience, enables us to consistently achieve outstanding results in speeding cases, whatever the situation.

 Appealing a speeding offence